MadsAlbertsen/multi-metagenome/docs/step5.md

 {% highlight text%}
-prodigal -a temp.orfs.faa -i assembly.fa -m -o temp.txt -p meta -q cut -f1 -f “ “ temp.orfs.faa > assembly.orfs.faa
+prodigal -a temp.orfs.faa -i assembly.fa -m -o temp.txt -p meta -q cut -f1 -d “ “ temp.orfs.faa > assembly.orfs.faa
 {% endhighlight %}

 Essential proteins are identified using HMM models (`essential.hmm`) and the output reformatted for later use in R. The file `assembly.orfs.hmm.id.txt` is used later in R.